rcywang/d-wave-demodoc/docs/install.rst

 2. Install the virtualenv tool for creating isolated Python environments.

- For Unix-based systems, installation is typically done with a command such as:
+ For Unix-based systems, installation is typically done with a command like:

  .. code-block:: bash